elatella/deep-prepyto-paper/manuscript.md

 The diameter of a vesicle is one of its relevant characterizations, and it is predefined (see Outlier Removal).
 `\_which diameters are we using in this evaluation as input, pre- or post-outlier removal?*`{.green}
+`\_after!
+I meant from that perentesis that radius or dimater we assume as one charectiristic of vesicle we might can write it better *`{.green}
 The error of diameter estimation of true-detected vesicle is defined as 1 minus the proportion of diameters

 $$\delta d=1-\frac{min(dSi,dGTi)}{max(dSi,dGTi)}$$ {#eq:regular-equation}